-Sarah’s medical malpractice defense practice spans a broad range of medical specialties, including general surgery, gastroenterology, radiology, family medicine, pathology, emergency medicine, anesthesiology, cardiology, and obstetrics.
-She represents hospital systems, physician groups, insurance companies, physicians (in all specialties), nurses, and mid-level providers.
+Sarah’s medical malpractice defense practice spans a broad range of medical specialties, including but not limited to emergency medicine, anesthesiology, general surgery, gastroenterology, radiology, interventional radiology, family medicine, hospitalists, pathology, cardiology, plastic surgery, hand surgery, neurology, and obstetrics.
+She represents hospital systems, physician groups, insurance companies, physicians (across all specialties), nurses, and mid-level providers, including physician assistants, nurse practitioners, CRNAs, and CAAs.

 Before joining Foley, Baron, Metzger & Juip, Sarah was a Partner at a metro-Detroit law firm where she practiced medical malpractice defense.
-Early in her career Sarah practiced commercial litigation including the defense of a mortgage company in all types of matters, as well as working on merger and acquisition matters.
+Earlier in her career, Sarah practiced commercial litigation, including the defense of a mortgage company in a wide range of matters, as well as work on mergers and acquisitions.

-Sarah is a board member for the Michigan Defense Trial Counsel (MDTC), an association of leading lawyers in the State of Michigan and sits on a variety of the organization’s committees including the Diversity, Equity, and Inclusion Committee.
+Sarah is a board member of the Michigan Defense Trial Counsel (MDTC), an association of leading defense attorneys in the State of Michigan, and sits on a variety of the organization’s committees.
 She was the recipient of the Anita L. Comorski Volunteer of the Year Award in 2023 in recognition of her generous contributions to the mission and goals of the MDTC.

 Sarah is frequently a featured speaker within the local legal community.
-Some of her recent presentations include – Best Practices For Effective (Virtual) Advocacy and Tips for the Young Lawyer (2022), Diversity, Equity and Inclusion in the Modern Practice (2022), and Found Something Good on a Plaintiff’s Social Media Page . . .
+Some of her recent presentations include – How to make your life easier as a defense attorney (2025); Best Practices For Effective (Virtual) Advocacy and Tips for the Young Lawyer (2022); Diversity, Equity and Inclusion in the Modern Practice (2022); and Found Something Good on a Plaintiff’s Social Media Page . . .
 Now What?
-(2022).
+(2022); Damages – what is real?
+(2023); and Diversity, Equity and Inclusion – an update (2023).
 She also presented at the Oakland County Bar Association (OCBA) Raise the Bar Bench/Bar Conference on the panel How Do We Develop the Next Generation of Trial Lawyers (2023).

 Michigan Defense Trial Counsel, November 2022